md2501/bfrpgcg/README.md

 # Bfrpgcg

-A character generator for the [Basic Fantasy RPG](https://basicfantasy.org).
+A character generator for the [Basic Fantasy Role-Playing Game](https://basicfantasy.org).